 The next secret to buy a car you can afford is to pay for it with cash.
 That’s right.
 Cold, hard, cash.
 We’ve been duped into spending our hard earned money on expensive cars for way too long and it’s even easier now that we can get 72 or even 84 month loans.

-I don’t know if would’ve done it differently ten years ago when I walked into that dealership if I had the choice.
-It taught me to hate car loans and only purchase cars I could afford.
-It propelled me to really start learning about personal finance and trying to help others make smart financial decisions.
-It helped us travel the world in 2013 and is helping us pursue early retirement now.
+I don’t know if I would’ve done it differently ten years ago if I had the choice because it taught me to hate car loans and only purchase cars I could afford.
+It helped us travel the world in 2013 and travel North American in renovated vintage Airstream in 2017.

 If you need to learn how to take control of your finances, I’ve detailed out the steps I used here.